computiq-training/dig-week4-task/README.md

 3- Add new patient to the list by entering patient information in the form and click on `add` submit button. clear the inputs after submitting.
 4- Implement search functionality: the user can seacrh for patient by full name of phone, the table must be updated while the user typing, if the input become empty then reset table to display the original data

+5- (Optional) delete patient row from the table: delete patient row from the table if the user click on `delete` button for any row.
 ## Hints
 - You can use flexbox to make the page look as much as possible similar to the provided UI.
 - use `map` js function to iterate through patients list and render it in a table.